dthtien/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

 Whenever Redis adds a new key/value pair to a dictionary, it first checks if the dictionary should be expanded.
 The main reason causing a dict to expand is if the number of items in it, the `used` member, is greater than or equal to the size of the dict, the `size` member.
 This will always be true for an empty dictionary since both are initialized to 0.
 This will also be true every time the number of items reaches the size of the dict.
 When the dict is of size 4, once 4 items are added, the next addition will trigger a resize.

+This is necessary to limit the likelihood of collisions, because as we discussed, collisions slow down the hash table.
+If the array contains four buckets and the table needs to store five items, it will at best have one collision.
+If we resize the array to contain eight buckets, then it is possible to store the five items without any collisions.

 As mentioned earlier, in order to take advantage of the "fast modulo for a power of two value through bitwise AND" property, Redis will always choose a power of two for the size.
 The smallest non empty size is 4, and it will grow through power of twos from there on: 8, 16, 32, 64 and so on.
 All the way up to `LONG_MAX + 1`, `9,223,372,036,854,775,808`, also written as `9.223372036854776e+18` in the exponential notation.
 That's 9.2 billion billions, Yes it's a huge number!

 {{% admonition info "Why LONG_MAX + 1" %}}

-Redis uses `LONG_MAX + 1` as the maximum value for a dict size. `LONG_MAX` is a constant defined in the C header file `limits.h` and is set to 9,223,372,036,854,775,807.
+Redis uses `LONG_MAX + 1` as the maximum value for a dict size. `LONG_MAX` is a constant defined in the C header file `limits.h` and is set to `9,223,372,036,854,775,807`.
 We can see that it's not a power of two by looking at the right most digit, `7`, it's not even, so we already know that it's not a power of two.
 All power of two are even numbers since by definition, we obtain them by multiplying `2`s.

 This big number is a 64-bit integer, where all bits are `1`s, except the first one: